awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:WrappingAlgorithm`  |  String  |  `GetParametersForImport`  |  IAM and key policies  |

-This condition key controls access to the [GetParametersForImport](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation based on the value of the [WrappingAlgorithm](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetParametersForImport.html#KMS-GetParametersForImport-request-WrappingAlgorithm) parameter in the request\.
-You can use this condition to require principals to use a particular algorithm to encrypt key material during the import process Requests for the required public key and import token fail when they specify a different wrapping algorithm\.
+This condition key controls access to the [GetParametersForImport](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetParametersForImport.html) operation based on the value of the [WrappingAlgorithm](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetParametersForImport.html#KMS-GetParametersForImport-request-WrappingAlgorithm) parameter in the request\.
+You can use this condition to require principals to use a particular algorithm to encrypt key material during the import process\.
+Requests for the required public key and import token fail when they specify a different wrapping algorithm\.

-The following example policy statement uses the `kms:WrappingAlgorithm` condition key to fail if the `WrappingAlgorithm` in the request is `RSAES_OAEP_SHA_1`\.
-The operation succeeds, and returns a public key and import token, for any other `WrappingAlgorithm` value\.
+The following example policy statement uses the `kms:WrappingAlgorithm` condition key to give the example user permission to call the `GetParametersForImport` operation, but prevents them from using the `RSAES_OAEP_SHA_1` wrapping algorithm\.
+When the `WrappingAlgorithm` in the `GetParametersForImport` request is `RSAES_OAEP_SHA_1`, the operation fails\.

 ```
 {